fponticelli/edge/README.md

   * you don't need to setup a constructor, if it doesn't exist, one will be created for you and it will take the same arguments as the variable fields declared in the component.
   * all variables are automatically made public.
   * a method `toString` is also created to simplify the debugging of your code.

-Also implementing `ISystem` does something similar: it provides an automatic constructor, it makes `update` public and creates a couple of methods used internally from the engine to pair your entities/components with the systems.